-- Do not give your personal information to service users i.e. children/ young people, their parents/ carers.
-This includes personal mobile phone numbers, social networking accounts, personal website/blog URLs, online image storage sites, passwords/PIN numbers etc - Do not use your personal mobile phone to communicate with service users i.e. children/young people or parents/carers either by phone call, text, email, social networking site - Do not use the internet or web-based communication to send personal messages to service users i.e. children/young people, parents/carers - Do not share your personal details on a social network site with service users i.e. children/young people, their parents or carers.
+- 1. Do not give your personal information to service users i.e. children/ young people, their parents/ carers.
+This includes personal mobile phone numbers, social networking accounts, personal website/ blog URLs, online image storage sites, passwords/ PIN numbers etc. - 2.
+Do not use your personal mobile phone to communicate with service users i.e. children/young people or parents/carers either by phone call, text, email, social networking site. - 3.
+Do not use the internet or web-based communication to send personal messages to service users i.e. children/young people, parents/ carers. - 4.
+Do not share your personal details on a social network site with service users i.e. children/young people, their parents or carers.
 This includes accepting them as friends.
-Be aware that belonging to a 'group' may give 'back door' access to your page even though you have set your privacy settings to family and friends only - Do not add/allow service users i.e. a child, their parents/carers to join your contacts/friends list on personal social networking profiles - Do not use your own digital camera/video for work.
-This includes integral cameras on mobile phones - Do not play online games with service users i.e. children/young people, their parents/carers.
+Be aware that belonging to a 'group' may give 'back door' access to your page even though you have set your privacy settings to family and friends only. - 5.
+Do not add/allow service users i.e. a child, their parents/ carers to join your contacts/friends list on personal social networking profiles. - 6.
+Do not use your own digital camera/ video for work.
+This includes integral cameras on mobile phones. - 7.
+Do not play online games with service users i.e. children, young people, their parents or carers.
 This can be difficult when the culture is to play with 'randoms'.
-Check out before you play online with someone you do not know
+Check out before you play online with someone you do not know.

-Appendix 2: E-Safety Policy (3 of 3)
+APPENDIX 2: E-SAFETY POLICY (30F3)